When Parrot contacted me to see if I might be interested in their new Parrot AR Drone fully autonomous quadricopter, I jumped at the opportunity.

 Well, all I can say is this truly is a very sophisticated autonomous flying robot.
 This was the first RC aircraft I have ever been able to do an entire photo shoot by myself with the heli hovering perfectly stationary while I took the photos.
 The AR Drone will stay perfectly stationary for an entire battery pack if you want it too.

-Just hit the auto take off button and set the altitude you want it to hover at and the bird will do the rest.
+Just hit the auto take off button and set the altitude you want it to hover at and the four propped birdie will do the rest.
 10 minutes of complete hands off hovering – tell that to any RC heli pilot and they will look at you as if you came from another planet!

-The overall build quality and strength of the Parrot AR Drone is very good.
+The overall build quality and strength of the Parrot AR Drone and second generation 2.0 version is very good.
 The four propellers are made from very flexible plastic so they can take a lot of punishment before breaking.
 The carbon fiber cross frame that the four motor nacelles mount to is very stiff & strong, and the polypropylene foam body and covers keep the electronics and battery well protected.

-The weakest components on this quad rotor heli are the four exposed plastic reduction gears on each motor nacelle and the four propeller shafts which I did bend a few times with some pretty respectable crashes into harder objects and managed to crack one gear so far.
-I also am a little surprised that Parrot is not using ball raced bearings for the propeller shafts instead of brass bushings.
-That would be one of the first things I would change out if bearings were available (an eight bearing upgrade kit for example).
+The weakest components on these AR quad rotor helis are the four exposed plastic reduction gears on each motor nacelle and the four propeller shafts which I did bend a few times with some pretty respectable crashes into harder objects and managed to crack one gear so far.
+I'm also very surprised that Parrot is not using ball raced bearings for the propeller shafts instead of brass bushings, for both the first and second generation 2.0.

-Below is one of the Parrot AR Drone repair videos that shows just how easy it is to work on and repair.
-An extra blade set, gear set, and the AR Drone tool are what spare parts I would recommend getting when you purchase your AR Drone so you have them on hand.
+The next video shows just how easy the AR Drone is to work on and repair.
+In addition to the bearing upgrade kit; an extra blade set, gear set, and the AR Drone tool are what spare parts I would recommend getting when you purchase your AR Drone so you have them on hand.

 Next up is an ultrasonic sensor system pointing down at the ground to accurately establish altitude position.
 This ultrasonic system is very accurate up to about 3 meters (10 feet) or so.
 After that it doesn’t work that well but you can turn that portion of the autopilot off allowing you to fly as high as you wish.
 With the Parrot AR Drone in that altitude range above the ground, the auto pilot will hold a fixed altitude very well.